Yahoo Daily Fantasy Sports Review

 — NOTE: Your deposit bonus will not be paid upfront.
 It will enter your account at a rate of 4% of your buy-ins as you play in real-money contests on Yahoo.

 Yahoo enters the DFS world with offerings in the four major US sports, MLB, NFL, NBA and NHL.
 As for the offerings, Yahoo offers some guaranteed contests, 50/50s, group games and head-to-heads.
-With the daily game still in its infancy for Yahoo, there are not a large variety of guaranteed contests in the lobby, but the number seems to be growing

 As presently constructed, Yahoo Daily Fantasy only offers NFL, MLB, NBA and NHL.

 For MLB, Yahoo roster settings are similar to DraftKings with two pitchers, 4 infield spots, three outfielders and a catcher.
 The scoring is similar to FanDuel, but with almost every scoring category doubled.

 Let’s look at Yahoo’s baseball scoring in detail:

 — Doubles (2B): 2

 — Triples (3B): 4